h4xhor/Kickstart-Windows-on-ESXi/README.md

 Kickstarts Windows Server 2019 from a single ISO.

-### WinPE Kickstart Win10+ESXi

-### WinPE Kickstart Win10+ESXi - Old

-### WinPE Kickstart Win 2019+ESXi

-Kickstarts a Windows Server 2019 virtual machine on ESXi.

 ### LIN WinPE Kickstart BIOS Win 2019+ESXi with wimmountrw

 1. `boot.wim` is seen as `X:` drive and is available when WinPE runs.
 2.  winpe_staging will be used as the DVD root directory for `mkisofs`.
 This will be seen as `D:` drive during the Windows installation and when the `autounattend.xml` PowerShell scripts runs.

+### WinPE Kickstart Win10+ESXi

+### WinPE Kickstart Win10+ESXi - Old

+### WinPE Kickstart Win 2019+ESXi - DELETE

+Kickstarts a Windows Server 2019 virtual machine on ESXi.

+### Check ESXi Drivers Installed - Group